zhengxuJosh/zhengxuJosh.github.io/index.md

 ---

 ## About Me
 I am a 2nd year Ph.D. studnet in AI Thrust at The Hong Kong University of Science and Technology, Guangzhou campus.
 I am delighted in working with [Xuming Hu @ HKUST](https://xuminghu.github.io/).
-I also collaborate with [Linfeng Zhang @ SJTU](http://www.zhanglinfeng.tech/) and [Kailun Yang @ HNU](https://www.yangkailun.com/), and have them on my supervisory committee.
+I also collaborate with [Linfeng Zhang @ SJTU](http://www.zhanglinfeng.tech/) and [Kailun Yang @ HNU](https://www.yangkailun.com/).
 Previously, I spent 3 years working as a research assistant with [Addison Lin Wang @ NTU](https://scholar.google.com.hk/citations?user=SReb2csAAAAJ&hl=zh-CN).

 I study machine perception, reasoning, and interaction with the physical world, drawing inspiration from **human cognition**.
 Lately, I’ve been focusing on unfied multi-modal Learning and advanced sensing & perception techniques.